Call Today! 815-324-2550

 How much does a CBCT scan cost?

-The cost of a CBCT scan will depend on many factors, such as where the scan is done, how detailed the scan is, and the quality of the scan.
-Dr. Conness will provide a cost estimate during your initial consultation.
-We also suggest contacting your dental insurance provider to find out if your plan will partially or fully cover your treatment expenses.
-Visit our financing page to learn more about your payment options and discover if CareCredit can provide you with any financial assistance.
+We suggest contacting your dental insurance provider to learn if your plan will partially or fully cover your treatment expenses.
+You can visit our financing page to learn more about your payment options and discover if CareCredit can provide you with financial assistance.

 How long does a CBCT scan take?

-CBCT scans are essential to the success of your personalized treatment plan.
-Learn more about our dental imaging solutions by scheduling your consultation with Dr. Conness.
-Call our Ottawa practice at (815) 324-2550 or fill out our online contact form—a team member will get back to you shortly.
-We look forward to seeing you in the office!
+Dental technology is essential to the success of your personalized treatment plan.
+Learn more about our dental imaging solutions by scheduling your consultation with our Ottawa implant dentist.

 Ottawa Office